Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Your doctor has requested a procedure called tumor embolization.
 This is a way of blocking off part of a blood vessel to cut off the blood supply to a tumor.
-Our team of specialized physicians, nurses and technologists is led by Franklin Moser, MD, Chief of Interventional Neuroradiology.
+Our team of specialized physicians, nurses and technologists is led by Franklin Moser, MD, Director of Interventional Neuroradiology.

 Before Arriving for Your Exam